fables-tales/business-cards/readme.md

 ![Card back](http://samphippen.com/back.png)

-Also in this series to run the script do this:
+##Usage

     python back.py

 the output will be in `back.png`.

+Running with no arguments will produce a graph as above.
+Running with the `--colour-edges` (or `-c`) flag will colour the edges randomly.
+Run with the `-h` flag for help.

+##License

 For great justice this is licensed under the MIT license.